 4. Submit your rankings, resume, and application

-All application materials must be submitted by May 6, 2019 for your application to be processed.
+All components of your application for in-field learning placements are due by Monday, June 20 at 5 p.m..
+In order for your application to be processed, all components must be submitted.
 You are able to update your rankings and application as often as you would like prior to this date.

 5. Reach out to all mentors you have been matched with to set up an interview

-Matches will be announced on May 13, 2019 to both students and mentors.
+Match results will be announced to you and potential mentors by June 23.
 It is your responsibility to reach out to every mentor you are matched with to set up an interview.
 Submitting an application signifies a meaningful commitment to the community partners that you have ranked, which requires your follow-through.

 6. Complete interview(s) and indicate your post-interview interest on the placement system

+Interviews with the mentors you have been matched with will take place between June 23 and July 13.
 Students and mentors are both required to indicate yes or no on the application system after the completion of each interview.
-Rankings must be entered on the application system by May 29, 2019.

 7. If unmatched after completing round one, proceed to round two of matching